dgoetz/graphing-training/sections/graphite/06_flow.md

 !SLIDE
 # Carbon Cache Write Algorithms (1/2)

-The thread that writes metrics to disk can use on of the following strategies determining the order in which metrics are removed from cache and flushed to disk.
+The thread that writes metrics to disk can use one of the following strategies determining the order in which metrics are removed from cache and flushed to disk.
 This setting can be adjusted in **carbon.conf** with `CACHE_WRITE_STRATEGY` in the `[cache]` section.

 Algorithm  | Description
 ---------- | -------------